Magnetic Materials for Quantum Magnonics: Available magnetic materials

 \subsection{Heusler compounds}

-Heusler compounds, a class of mostly ternary or quaternary intermetallics with highly tunable electronic and magnetic properties \cite{Graf2011}, offer an improvement over conventional metallic ferromagnets.
-Among the most promising is CMFS $(\mathrm{Co_2Mn_{0.6}Fe_{0.4}Si})$.
-It exhibits longer spin-wave propagation lengths and lifetimes for dipolar spin waves,\cite{ChumakHandbook2019}, yet these lifetimes remain orders of magnitude shorter than of the magnons currently used in quantum magnonic experiments.
-The finite electrical conductivity maintains a high spin-wave dissipation rate.
+Heusler compounds, a class of mostly ternary or quaternary intermetallics with highly tunable electronic and magnetic properties\cite{Graf2011,Elphick2021,Mantion2024}, offer an improvement over conventional metallic ferromagnets by combining high spin polarization, large saturation magnetization, and comparatively low magnetic damping.
+Among the most studied in the magnonics and spintronics communities are Co$_2$-based full Heusler alloys, where half-metallic electronic structures and high crystalline order can suppress magnon dissipation channels\cite{Guillemard2019}.

+A particularly promising example is the quaternary Heusler compound CMFS ($\mathrm{Co_2Mn_{0.6}Fe_{0.4}Si}$), for which low-damping spin-wave propagation and extended lifetimes have been demonstrated experimentally\cite{Sebastian2012,ChumakHandbook2019}.
+Thin film studies of CFMS and related Co$_2$FeGa$_{0.5}$Ge$_{0.5}$ (CFGG) alloys report effective Gilbert damping parameters in the range of $\alpha_{\rm eff}\sim10^{-3}$ to $10^{-2}$, with evidence for both intrinsic and extrinsic damping contributions, such as two-magnon scattering\cite{OChumak2021}.
+Additionally, substrate engineering has been shown to reduce Gilbert damping in CFAS (Co$_2$FeAl$_{0.5}$Si$_{0.5}$) Heusler films, with optimal annealing conditions yielding $\alpha$ values significantly lower than in as-grown films\cite{Love2021}.

+Furthermore, theoretical and experimental studies on Co$_2$MnZ (Z = Si, Ge, Sn, Sb) Heusler systems have identified pathways toward ultralow magnetic damping ($\alpha \sim 4 \times 10^{-4}$–$9 \times 10^{-4}$), representing some of the lowest values reported for metallic ferromagnets and highlighting the crucial role of spin polarization and Fermi-level band structure in damping reduction\cite{Guillemard2019}.
+More recently, ultra-low magnetic damping has been demonstrated in epitaxial Co$_2$MnSi Heusler thin films, where transport measurements revealed a strong correlation between crystalline order, spin polarization, and reduced magnon dissipation, underscoring the potential of highly ordered Heusler alloys for low-loss magnon transport down to cryogenic temperatures\cite{deMelo2021}.
+In addition, other Co-based Heusler compounds, such as CoFe$_2$Al, have also been reported to exhibit relatively low magnetic damping, suggesting a broader materials landscape for low-loss metallic magnonics\cite{RWang2023}.

+Despite these improvements relative to conventional ferromagnetic metals, Heusler compounds still possess finite electrical conductivity, which continues to provide intrinsic dissipation channels via electron–magnon and electron–phonon scattering.
+Consequently, magnon lifetimes in optimized Heusler systems remain in the nanosecond regime.
+As a result, Heusler compounds represent an attractive and versatile materials platform for magnonics and spintronics, particularly in hybrid device architectures and electrically controlled magnon transport, while ongoing advances in materials optimization continue to expand their potential for long-lived quantum magnon applications.